azamrahman04/CapstoneProject/README.md

  - Create BMI feature based on formula and compare to class label for accuracy
  - Exploring misrepresentation in features that contain categories
  - Graphing Height vs. Weight scatterplot to prepare for Clustering
-## Completing the Cluster Analysis
+## 3. Completing the Cluster Analysis K = 7
 - Analyze the best K-number of clusters to determine fit using Elbow method.
 Automatically chose 7 to see how accurate model can predict each category
 - Build the K-means Clustering Algorithm
-## Comparing original Class Label and Clustering to measure Performance
+## 4. Comparing original Class Label and Clustering to measure Performance K = 7
 - Export the result into a column and compare with the original class label
+## 5. Completing the Cluster Analysis K = 4
+- Build the K-means Clustering Algorithm
+## 6. Comparing original Class Label and Clustering to measure Performance K = 4
+- Export the result into a column and compare with the original class label
-## Data Preparation for Supervised Learning
+## 7. Data Preparation for Supervised Learning
  - Convert categorical variables to numerical using dummy variables
-## Model Building for Random Forest to predict Obesity Level
+## 8. Model Building for Random Forest to predict Obesity Level
 - Building the Random Forest Model
-## Performance Measures for Random Forest
+## 9. Performance Measures for Random Forest Models
 - Providing a classification report for various metrics
-## Conclusion
-- A detailed conclusion on why some methods work and some did not.
-Determine how well the models perform.
-Identify drawbacks, assumptions, and data that could possibly better the model in the future
+## 10. Check optimal number of n_estimators
+- By doing this we can reduce the training time and to remove unnecessary trees.
+## 11. Tuned Random Forest Model and Performance Measures
+- Building the Random Forest Model with appropriate n_estimators
+- Providing a classification report for various metrics